 How to Brew Coffee Using Moka Pot

 Moka Pot (a.k.a Stove Top Espresso) was designed by inventor Luigi De Ponti for Alfonso Bialetti in 1933.
-It is another great method of getting the consumer engaged with the brewing process.
-You will need finely ground coffee (espresso grind or just a touch courser than espresso).
-We recommend our Espresso Blend but you could choose a different coffee of your liking if you have a certain coffee in mind.
+It is another great method of getting yourself engaged with the brewing process.
+You will need finely ground coffee (espresso grind or just a touch finer than espresso).
+Of course we recommend our Espresso Blend but any favorite coffee will do.

 1. Fill the metal filter and wipe off any excess grounds.
 Do not tamp down like you would for a shot of espresso.